 Monovision contact lenses

 Monovision contact lenses are one option for correcting near vision, or presbyopia.
-When people wear these lenses, one contact lens gives them far vision, and the other lens gives them near vision.
+When people wear these lenses, one contact lens gives them far vision, and the other lens gives them near vision for reading.

 Most corrections that can be done with contact lenses can also be done with LASIK.
 This is true for monovision.

 When patients come to us at Woolfson Eye Institute, and they have not had monovision lenses, we typically connect them with a trusted eye doctor in the community who can, at least temporarily, fit them with monovision contact lenses.

 This way patients can make sure they are satisfied with one eye seeing near and one eye seeing far.
 They can try reading, driving, and hiking to see if this type of vision works for them.